-DEQ has identified an error in the current DEQ solid waste compost rules that if not corrected will cause serious prejudice to the Port of Tillamook Bay (POTB), Tillamook Biogas, LLC, and parties to contracts associated with the operation of the POTB’s anaerobic digester.
+DEQ has identified an error in the current DEQ solid waste compost rules that, if not corrected, will cause serious prejudice to the Port of Tillamook Bay (POTB), Tillamook Biogas, LLC, and parties to contracts associated with the operation of the POTB’s anaerobic digester.
 The DEQ compost rules need to be modified to correct an error relating to the requirements for managing liquid digestate from the anaerobic digestion of manure.
 The rules currently require liquid digestate from anaerobic digesters not located at an agricultural operation to meet pathogen limits and testing requirements that, when processing manure, are cost-prohibitive and impracticable.
 Digesters located at agricultural operations are not required to meet these same limits and testing requirements.
 The rules should apply the same pathogen reduction requirements for liquid digestate regardless of where an anaerobic digester is located.

 Correcting this rule error has become urgent because DEQ received a petition to reconsider a permit modification recently issued to the POTB.
 DEQ granted the petition to reconsider on January 31, 2019.
 While the permit remains in effect, there is regulatory uncertainty regarding pathogen reduction limits and testing requirements and legal risk to the POTB and Tillamook Biogas, LLC, should the facility begin operations.
 DEQ intends to proceed with permanent rule-making to address the error.
 However, in the interim, the Environmental Quality Commission can correct this error and address the regulatory and legal uncertainty by adopting this proposed temporary rule amendment.